josikie/UAS-Microservice-CRUD-API-PL-SQL-UNSIA/README.md

-# Microservice-login
+# Documentation
-Midterm exam project for Pemrograman PL SQL.
-Group 10.
+Microservice login is a microservice project with REST API for login and user access management built on Python and Flask.
+This project was created by Group 10 to complete the Midterm Exam project of Pemrograman PL SQL.
 ## Setting Up the Project in local
 ### Clone The Project
 1. Clone the project with this command: